Israel Aquarium

-The Gottesman Family Israel Aquarium in Jerusalem is a public aquarium in Israel that was opened on June 19, 2017.
+The Gottesman Family Israel Aquarium is a public aquarium in Jerusalem, Israel that was opened on June 19, 2017.
 The aquarium focuses on Israel's marine environment - the Red Sea, the Mediterranean Sea, the Sea of Galilee, and the Dead Sea.
-The aquarium was built by the Tish Family Zoological Gardens (the Biblical Zoo in Jerusalem) and is located next to it.
+The aquarium was built by the Tish family, and is located next to the Biblical Zoo in Jerusalem.

-History and Aquarium Construction
+History

 In 2008, when the Biblical Zoo received a tract of expansion land, planning for the zoo's future began.
 It was decided that the first "anchor project" in the expansion area of the Biblical Zoo would be the aquarium.
 Israel’s National Biodiversity Plan had recommended establishing the first aquarium in Israel to promote public awareness of the preservation of marine habitats and species.

 From the outset, it was decided that the aquarium will focus on presenting the habitats and marine environment of Israel.
-The project was awarded the temporary name "Sea Israel" or "Yam LeYam" and a preliminary sum of money was raised to examine the feasibility of the idea.
+The project was awarded the temporary name, "Sea Israel" or "Yam LeYam".
+A preliminary sum of money was raised to examine the feasibility of the idea.
 After completion of the initial planning process, in collaboration with OK Bay Consulting in Oklahoma, USA, the program was presented to the Gottesman Family Foundation, in New York, USA, which approved the project and agreed to donate $11 million.

-The Gottesman Family of New York, donors from Israel and around the world, the Jerusalem Municipality, and the Ministry of Tourism funded the aquarium's construction.
+The Gottesman Family of New York, donors from Israel and around the world, The Jerusalem Municipality, and the Ministry of Tourism all funded the aquarium's construction.
 The total cost of construction stands at 100 million ILS.
-The project was designed by architect Lenny Raviv of the Raviv Tal architects with Ok Bay Consulting with and the assistance of the zoo staff, consultants, and experts from around the world.
+The project was designed by architect Lenny Raviv of the Raviv Tal architects with Ok Bay Consulting the zoo staff, and experts from around the world.

-Structure of the aquarium

 The aquarium is built on an area of 6,500 square meters and features many different exhibits: